Hans Egede: Greenland

 In 1728, a royal expedition under Major Claus Paarss arrived with four supply ships and moved the Kangeq colony to the mainland opposite, establishing a fort named Godt-Haab ("Good Hope"), the future Godthåb.
 The extra supplies also allowed Egede to build a proper chapel within the main house.
 More scurvy led to forty deaths and abandonment of the site not only by the Danes but by the Inuit as well.
 Egede's book The Old Greenland's New Perlustration (Det gamle Grønlands nye Perlustration) appeared in 1729 and was translated into several languages, but King Frederick had lost patience and recalled Paarss's military garrison from Greenland the next year.
 Egede, encouraged by his wife Gertrud, remained with his family and ten sailors.

 A supply ship in 1733 brought three missionaries and news that the king had granted 2,000 rixdollars a year to establish a new company for the colony under Jacob Severin.
-The Moravians (their leader was Christian David) were allowed to establish a station at Neu-Herrnhut (which became the nucleus of modern Nuuk, Greenland's capital) and in time a string of missions along the island's west coast.
+The Moravians, led by Christian David, established a station at Neu-Herrnhut.
+It later became the nucleus of modern Nuuk, Greenland's capital, and the Moravians went on to establish a string of missions along the island's west coast.
 The ship also returned one of Egede's convert children with a case of smallpox.
 By the next year, the epidemic was raging among the Inuit and in 1735 it claimed Gertrud Egede.
-Hans carried her body back to Denmark for burial the next year, leaving his son Poul to carry on his work.
+Egede carried her body back to Denmark for burial the next year, leaving his son Poul to carry on his work.
 In Copenhagen, he was named Superintendent of the Greenland Mission Seminary (Seminarium Groenlandicum) and in 1741 the Lutheran Bishop of Greenland.
-A catechism for use in Greenland was completed by 1747.
 He died on 5 November 1758 at the age of 72 in Stubbekøbing at Falster, Denmark.